-For example, if the assessment of a (sub)system is based on 4 views with 6 metrics each, and it has 1000 classes, then the tool for system assessment has to estimate 24000 metric values.
+For example, if the assessment of a (sub)system is based on 4 views with 6 metrics each, and it has 1000 classes, then the tool for system assessment has to estimate 24 000 metric values.
 Their estimation is not a problem with the support of suitable automatic tools, but a real-time estimation is frequently needed for small projects or subsystems.
-The main problem is that system classes have to be analyzed by specialized personnel via 4000 Views, 4 views per class.
-The computational complexity of an exhaustive analysis by means of views is an O(C V M) (considering the comparison with the reference value as the dominant operation); where: C is the number of classes per (sub)system, V the number of views per class, M the mean number of metrics involved in each view.
+The main problem is that system classes have to be analyzed by specialized personnel via 4000 views, 4 views per class.
+The computational complexity of an exhaustive analysis by means of views is an O(CVM) (considering the comparison with the reference value as the dominant operation), where C is the number of classes per (sub)system, V the number of views per class, and M is the mean number of metrics involved in each view.
 Please note that a metric can be used in different views for different purposes, with different bounds.
 Thus, in these conditions, the complexity of the assessment process is too heavy to be performed in short time and without errors.
 A partial screening of the 4000 views can be performed by considering as classes that need of a further analysis only those having more than α metrics out of the suggested bounds (for instance, with the number of out-of-bounds bigger than a value, α).
 The value of α can be tuned according to the goals used.

-In order to make easier and faster the assessment process, an algorithm has been defined and implemented.
+In order to make the assessment process easier and faster, an algorithm has been defined and implemented.
 The main idea behind the algorithm is the adoption of the histogram as the main vehicle for detecting problematic classes.
 According to the above numerical example, the histograms to be analyzed are only 24.
-In order to make histograms of a (sub)system comparable with those of other (sub)systems and with the reference distributions they have to be normalized (see Fig.10).
+In order to make histograms of a (sub)system comparable with those of other (sub)systems and with the reference distributions they have to be normalized (see Fig. 10).
 The normalization has to be performed on both axes on the basis of the total number of classes.
-To this end, in the histogram: (i) X-axis is divided in a number of categories for collecting classes having similar metric value and ranges from 0 to the maximum of the metric in the (sub)system or to the maximum number of categories; (ii) Y-axis ranges from 0 to 1, from 0 classes per category to 1 when all classes belong to the same category.
-It is possible to pass from the category to the metric value by using the scale factor, F. In Fig.10, each graph presents the histograms of the same system in two different phases.
+To this end, in the histogram:

+- 1. X-axis is divided in to a number of categories for collecting classes having similar metric values and ranges from 0 to the maximum of the metric in the (sub)system or to the maximum number of categories; - 2.
+Y-axis ranges from 0 to 1, from 0 classes per category to 1 when all classes belong to the same category.

+It is possible to pass from the category to the metric value by using the scale factor, F. In Fig. 10, each graph presents the histograms of the same system in two different phases.
 The project LIOO has been totally reused into project MOODS and thus has changed name.
 Observing the graphs, the evolution of the histogram distributions is clear.

-The typical distributions of the histograms for each metric have to be extracted on the basis of reference projects and can be modeled as Gaussian, Log Normal curves, etc. depending on the metric.
+The typical distributions of the histograms for each metric have to be extracted on the basis of reference projects and can be modeled as Gaussian, log normal curves, etc., depending on the metric.
 The reference distribution defines the percentage (and thus the number) of classes that may belong to a certain category.
 This may present the metric value in a certain range.
-Normalized histograms may present several classes out of the histogram distribution in the correspondence of their mean value or close to the zero.
-These classes may be considered correct depending on the metrics used.